inkline/inkline/packages/docs/pages/docs/introduction/installation.md

 **You're all set!** Start using the many components and utilities that Inkline has to offer.

 ##### Configuration
-When using `@vue/cli`, add Inkline to the transpiled dependencies array, inside of your `vue.config.js` file:
+To configure Inkline when using `@vue/cli`, add Inkline to the transpiled dependencies array, inside of your `vue.config.js` file:

 ~~~js
 // vue.config.js